MichaelChirico/geohashTools/README.md

 recursively.

-Originally, we adapted C++ source from [Hiroaki Kawai](https://github.com/hkwi), but have no rewritten the implementation completely with a new approach in C.
+Originally, we adapted C++ source from [Hiroaki Kawai](https://github.com/hkwi), but have now rewritten the implementation completely with a new approach in C.

 ## Encoding geohashes